storybookjs/frontpage/src/content/recipes/less.md

 <details>
   <summary>Did the configuration script fail?</summary>
-  <p>Under the hood, this runs <code>npx @storybook/auto-config styling</code> which should read your project and try to configure your Storybook Webpack for your desired tools.
-If running that command directly does not solve your problem, please file a bug on the <a href="https://github.com/storybookjs/auto-config/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D" target="_blank">@storybook/auto-config</a> repository for that we can make this good as can be.
-You can find manual configuration instruction for Less <a href="https://github.com/storybookjs/addon-styling-webpack" target="_blank">here</a>.</p>
+  <p>Under the hood, this command runs <code>npx @storybook/auto-config styling</code>, which is responsible for reading your project and attempting to configure your Storybook Webpack for your desired tools.
+If running that command directly does not resolve your issue, please consider filing a bug report on the <a href="https://github.com/storybookjs/auto-config/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D" target="_blank">@storybook/auto-config</a> repository so that we can further improve it.
+For manual configuration instructions for Less, you can refer to the documentation <a href="https://github.com/storybookjs/addon-styling-webpack" target="_blank">here</a>.</p>
 </details>

 ## 2. Import global styles